Jesssullivan/QEMU-Raspian/README.md

 ***An efficient CLI for Pi devices***

-*Emulate, organize, write & manage a variety of common ARM Raspbian distributions.*
+*Emulate, organize, burn, manage a variety of distributions for Raspberry Pi.*

 `clipi` is an interactive command line application designed to streamline the deployment of Raspberry Pi devices.  `clipi` is written in Python for Debian-based operating systems, with experimental support for Mac OS via [brew](https://brew.sh/).